KBAlign: Efficient Self Adaptation on Specific Knowledge Bases: Experiment

 \subsection{Datasets and Models}

-In order to evaluate the effectiveness of our method as comprehensively as possible, the following three datasets were used in the experiment:
+In order to evaluate the effectiveness of our method as comprehensively as possible, we use four datasets in the experiment, each could form a corresponding KB (from 0.41 to 21 M tokens).
+Details are displayed in section~\ref{sec:appendix}.

 \textbf{LooGLE}~\citep{li2023loogle}.
 This is a long-text dataset, with textual materials that can be regarded as KBs and high-quality questions.
-We use the short-dependency data in LooGLE for retrofitting, combining altogether 2.2M tokens of text as \( K \), and the corresponding 1,951 Q\&A pairs for test.
 We evaluate the specific knowledge memorizing capability of the model in this dataset.

 \textbf{ASQA}~\citep{stelmakh2022asqa}.
 This is a long-form QA dataset.
-For each question, there exists several related segments of text from WikiPedia, and a comprehensive long answer that covers much information from them.
-We collect 794 Q\&A pairs for test, their targeted segments and other related passages from WikiPedia, and get 1.8M tokens of text as \( K \).
-We evaluate the knowledge recall and organizing capability of the model in ASQA test set, and do not use any training data from it.
+We evaluate the knowledge recall and organizing capability of the model in test set, and do not use any training data from it.

 \textbf{JEC-QA}~\citep{zhong2020jec}.
 This is a legal multiple choice dataset in Chinese.
-Related laws and reference books are seen as \( K \), including 21M tokens of text.
-The train set has also not been used for adaptation, and the test set contains 1,985 of multiple choices.
-Through this set we evaluate the professional learning capability and instruction following in different inference formats.
+We evaluate the professional learning capability and instruction following in different inference formats.